 The second largest Canary Island, Fuerteventura is also the oldest; Fuerteventura can be dated to a volcanic eruption around 20 million years ago.
 The longest beaches in the archipelago can be found here, making it incredibly popular with sun, beach and watersports enthusiasts.
 As much of the rest of the Canary Islands, Fuerteventura was declared a Biosphere Reserve by UNESCO in 2009.

 Puerto del Rosario has been the capital of Fuerteventura since 1860 thanks to obtaining the status of principal port in the preceding years.
 You will find some expat communities here, but generally the most popular areas will always be the tourist reports, such as Caleta de Fuste on the east coast of the island and Corralejo, which is quite near the northern tip.
 If you are interested in a more ‘local’ experience once you have arrived here, you would probably be more likely to look at the more rural inner island location.
 Wherever you choose to live in Fuerteventura, having some Spanish language skills will be essential.

 Fuerteventura is a lively and vibrant island, with lots to do.
 Popular attractions here include several museums and parks, the fine sand dunes at Corralejo and El Jable, and the long sandy beaches and remote bays in the south.

 The longest beaches in the Canary Islands can be found in Fuerteventura, making it incredibly popular with watersports enthusiasts.

-The only international airport on Fuerteventura, Fuerteventura Airport (also known as El Matorral Airport) is based close to the capital city of Puerto del Rosario.
+The only international airport, El Matorral Airport, is based close to the capital city of Puerto del Rosario.
 Numerous airlines serve this airport from various cities across the UK, including British Airways, easyJet, Jet2.com, Monarch and Thomas Cook; as well as airlines connecting you to the other Canary Islands, mainland Spain and further afield.
 Ferries also connect Fuerteventura to the other Canary Islands, and you can also reach mainland Spain (and vice versa) this way – via Tenerife, Lanzarote or Gran Canaria.